mihneamanolache/Simple-Python-Ransomware/README.md

 python3 ransomware.py --directory <DIRECTORY_NAME> [optional] --backup [optional]
 ```
 Where:
 * `--directory` or `-d` takes as an parameter a string, which is the Location / Folder you are targeting (ie. Desktop, Downloads etc.).
-If letft blank, **Simple Python Ransomare** will automatically target the Desktop.
+If letft blank, **Simple Python Ransomware** will automatically target the Desktop.
 For specific subirectories, specify the main directory first (ie. `python3 ransomware.py --d Downloads/Subdirectory `).

 * `--backup` or `-b` doesn't take any parameter and is used to bypass the deletion of the cryptographic key from the system.
 If used, the key will be stored in the same directory as `ransomware.py`